Table of Contents

-Anytime that you want your puppy to enter or use their crate, make sure that you are doing so in a positive mindset.
+Anytime you want your puppy to enter or use their crate, make sure that you are doing so in a positive mindset.

-You can also create a positive association when crate training a puppy by feeding him in his crate with the door open.
+You can also create a positive association when crate training a puppy by feeding the young dog in his crate with the door open.

 3. Cover Your Puppy's Crate